• Share this on:

 Intermediaries

-Agents or traders/importers/private label companies are usually the first to explore new sourcing destinations (from their perspective).
-Be aware that they are very price focused.
-Intermediaries act as a ‘middleman’ between you and companies further up the value chain, which means they need to keep their prices close to your factory price.
+Agents or traders/importers/private label companies are usually the first to explore new (for them) sourcing destinations.
+Be aware that they are very price-focused.
+Intermediaries act as ‘middlemen’ between you and companies further up the value chain, and therefore have to keep their prices close to your factory price.
 This leaves less negotiation room for you as a manufacturer.
-Furthermore, traders require flexibility from manufacturers regarding quantities and qualities.
+Furthermore, traders need manufacturers to be flexible on quantity and quality.

-Many European fashion brands and retailers are trying to cut out intermediaries and source directly from manufacturers.
-Hence, these companies can be an interesting category of buyers, but beware: size matters.
-Supplying major European brands and retailers as an SME may not be realistic due to the high requirements and high volumes.
-Unless you have the right certification and can produce volume orders, small (niche) brands and retailers are more likely business partners.
+Many European fashion brands and retailers want to cut out intermediaries entirely and source directly from manufacturers.
+That can make these companies an interesting category of buyers, but beware that size matters.
+Small and medium suppliers may not realistically be able to meet major European brands’ and retailers’ high volume and other requirements.
+Unless you have the right certifications (BSCI at a minimum) and can produce large volume orders, small and niche brands and retailers are more likely business partners.

-Be aware that swimwear is traditionally a seasonal product, although sales are spreading out more over the year.
-This means that sales success is partially dependent on the weather.
-To spread your risk, it is wise to combine swimwear production with other product groups that are related to swimwear but are less seasonal.
-A broader product portfolio will also make you more appealing to (potential) buyers.
+Be aware that swimwear is traditionally a seasonal product, though sales are spreading out more over the year.
+This means that sales success depends partially on the weather.
+To spread your risk, it is wise to combine swimwear production with other product groups that are related to swimwear but less seasonal.
+A broader product portfolio will also make you more appealing to buyers.

 Tips:

-• Find potential buyers at trade fairs for swimwear.
-Even if you don’t plan to attend, you can check the exhibitors list.
-Check out, for instance, the ISPO in Germany, Interfilière in Paris (there is also an Interfilière in China where many Asian exhibitors go), Maredamare in Italy or CPM in Russia.
+• Look for potential buyers at swimwear trade fairs.
+Even if you don’t actually attend, you can check the exhibitor list.
+For example, ISPO in Germany, Interfilière in Paris (there is also an Interfilière in China where many Asian exhibitors go), Maredamare in Italy and CPM in Russia.

 3. What competition do you face on the European swimwear market?

 Swimwear is manufactured worldwide, so you will likely face stiff competition in this market.
-The most important ways to create a competitive advantage over other countries and manufacturers are: technical knowledge, service level, flexibility (the willingness to accept lower MOQ’s), efficiency and beneficial trade agreements.
+The most important ways to get a competitive advantage over other countries and manufacturers are based on technical knowledge, service level, flexibility (willingness to accept lower MOQs), efficiency and beneficial trade agreements.

 Which countries are you competing with?

-China was once the main sourcing destination focused on high volume orders.
-It is now focused more on design and a medium-high price level.
-It is still the global market leader in fabric manufacturing and thus the best country to source fabrics for volume orders.
-Countries such as Vietnam and Bangladesh have taken over China’s volume orders, giving buyers some flexibility in MOQ.
-Near-sourcing destinations such as Tunisia and Turkey are focused on fast fashion and very capable of delivering the right product at the right time.
+China used to be the main sourcing destination for high-volume orders, but now is focused more on design and a medium-high price level.
+It is still the global market leader in fabric manufacturing, and so the best country from which to source fabrics for volume orders.
+Countries such as Vietnam and Bangladesh have taken over China’s volume orders, giving buyers some flexibility in MOQs.
+Closer sourcing destinations, such as Turkey, are focused on fast fashion and very capable of delivering the right product at the right time.

 China